Skip to content

 Attorneys frequently use deposition transcripts in court hearings and other legal proceedings, where errors can have a significantly heavier impact than in other contexts.

-When Are Deposition Transcripts Admissible In Court?
+When Are Deposition Transcripts Admissible in Court?
+(Key Rules and Examples)

 In certain circumstances, deposition testimonies are admissible in courts under Rule 32(a)(3) of the Federal Rules of Civil Procedure.
 For those of you who aren’t familiar with the rule, here is the Cliff Notes version: